euroteltr/rbac/README.md

 }
 ```

-In dumped JSON root "permissons" part is for reference.
+In dumped JSON root "permissions" part is for reference.
 Root `roles` is the part you can modify in file and reload it to define `Role`s with `Permission`s.

 ```json
 {